ecole-francaise-nz/website/content/en/learning/french-curriculum.md

 bannerHeight = "450px"
 +++

 EFIA is a bilingual international school offering a high-quality French curriculum, enriched by New Zealand's curriculum and pedagogical approaches.
+It is a primary school (i.e., years 1 to 6).

-Below is a comparative presentation of the French and New Zealand class level correspondences to help clarify the French curriculum we plan to offer:
+Below is a comparative presentation of the French and New Zealand class level correspondences:

 ![Curriculum Comparison](/images/french-nz-curriculums.png "Comparison Between the French and New Zealand Curriculums")